kubernetes101/pib-dev/labs/advanced-labs/canary/README.md

   - Observe `status` and `weight` for canary promotion

     > - Flagger detects the deployment version change and starts a new rollout with 20% traffic progression
-    > - Once canary `status` is updated to `Succeeded`, 100% of the traffic should be routed to new version
+    > - When the number of failed checks reaches the canary analysis threshold casued by HTTP 500 eeors, the traffic is routed back to the primary, the canary weight is scaled to zero and the rollout is marked as `failed`

   - Press `enter` again and scroll to bottom to see events
   - Press `escape` to go back